tyh666/News-Recommendation-MIND/Code/README.md

 - learning rate of bert
 - use selected document for final bert is terrible
 - **history in MIND, the more recent is at the front or the tail**, we now use the head as the latest news by default
-- tokenizer will add [CLS] to padded nwes, is that expected?
 - [SEP] no position embedding
 - headline news recommendation (zero shot)
 - recall